Skip to main content

 Convenience of online shopping #

 One of the main reasons why online shopping has become so popular is its convenience.
 Online shopping allows consumers to browse and purchase products from their homes.
+According to a survey by Statista, 62% of global consumers said convenience is the primary reason for online shopping.

-Convenience is an influential psychological factor that plays a crucial role in online shopping behavior.
 People are more likely to choose options that require less effort, which is why online shopping has become a go-to option for many consumers.

 Social proof may trigger a purchase #

+Humans are naturally influenced by others.
 Social proof is a powerful psychological principle that refers to people’s tendency to follow others’ actions and opinions.
 In the context of online shopping, social proof is a crucial factor that influences consumer behavior.

 FOMO and online shopping #

 By creating a sense of urgency, businesses can tap into consumers’ FOMO and encourage them to purchase.
+In FOMO marketing, it is important to make the feeling that if you don’t buy now, you will regret it later.

 According to a survey by RetailMeNot, 68% of consumers have made an unplanned purchase because of a sale, and 74% have completed a spontaneous purchase because of FOMO.
-FOMO underscores the importance of creating promotions and offers that tap into this psychological principle.

 Personalization is essential to shoppers because it makes the shopping experience more enjoyable and convenient.
 Also, it helps consumers discover products they might not have found otherwise.